Post-glacial rebound: Overview

-During the last glacial period, much of northern Europe, Asia, North America, Greenland and Antarctica was covered by ice sheets, which reached up to three kilometres thick during the glacial maximum about 20,000 years ago.
+During the last glacial period, much of northern Europe, Asia, North America, Greenland and Antarctica were covered by ice sheets, which reached up to three kilometres thick during the glacial maximum about 20,000 years ago.
 The enormous weight of this ice caused the surface of the Earth's crust to deform and warp downward, forcing the viscoelastic mantle material to flow away from the loaded region.
 At the end of each glacial period when the glaciers retreated, the removal of this weight led to slow (and still ongoing) uplift or rebound of the land and the return flow of mantle material back under the deglaciated area.
 Due to the extreme viscosity of the mantle, it will take many thousands of years for the land to reach an equilibrium level.

 The uplift has taken place in two distinct stages.
 The initial uplift following deglaciation was almost immediate due to the elastic response of the crust as the ice load was removed.
 After this elastic phase, uplift proceeded by slow viscous flow at an exponentially decreasing rate.
 Today, typical uplift rates are of the order of 1 cm/year or less.
 In northern Europe, this is clearly shown by the GPS data obtained by the BIFROST GPS network; for example in Finland, the total area of the country is growing by about seven square kilometers per year.
 Studies suggest that rebound will continue for at least another 10,000 years.
 The total uplift from the end of deglaciation depends on the local ice load and could be several hundred metres near the centre of rebound.

 Recently, the term "post-glacial rebound" is gradually being replaced by the term "glacial isostatic adjustment".
 This is in recognition that the response of the Earth to glacial loading and unloading is not limited to the upward rebound movement, but also involves downward land movement, horizontal crustal motion, changes in global sea levels and the Earth's gravity field, induced earthquakes, and changes in the Earth's rotation.
 Another alternate term is "glacial isostasy", because the uplift near the centre of rebound is due to the tendency towards the restoration of isostatic equilibrium (as in the case of isostasy of mountains).
 Unfortunately, that term gives the wrong impression that isostatic equilibrium is somehow reached, so by appending "adjustment" at the end, the motion of restoration is emphasized.